PPrzebieda/pizza-event/README.md

 ## Description:

-"Pizza Event" to aplikacja służąca do zapisów na wydarzenie dla miłośników pizzy.
-Użytkownik ma możliwość założenia konta oraz zalogowania się na nie.
+"Pizza Event" is an application used to sign up for an event for pizza lovers.
+The user can create an account and log in to it.
 Authentication is performed by Firebase.
-Kolejno uwierzytelniony użytkownik ma możliwość zapisania się na wydarzenie poprzez formularz zgłoszeniowy.
-Przed wysłaniem formularza użytkownik ma możliwość powrotu do poprzedniego widoku i poprawy wpisanych danych.
-Dane użytkowników przechowywane są w local storage.
-W aplikacji dostępna jest również lista zapisanych użytkowników.
+Subsequently, the authenticated user has the option to sign up for the event through the submission form.
+Before submitting the form, the user has the option to return to the previous view and correct the entered data.
+User data is stored in local storage.
+A list of enrolled users is also available in the application.
+The application is written for mobile and desktop users.
 To run application locally in terminal type `npm start` and open [http://localhost:3000/pizza-event](http://localhost:3000/pizza-event) to view it in your browser.

 ## Live demo: